Management Structure

 4. The Group Information Disclosure Committee

 The Group Information Disclosure Committee decides relating to information disclosure to stakeholders and investors, and improves management transparency through the promotion of timely, fair and impartial disclosure.
-The Director in charge of finance is appointed as the committee chair.
+The Chief Financial Officer is appointed as the committee chair.
 The heads of the department in charge attend the committee, and the standing audit & supervisory board members and the head of internal audit department serve as observers.